EU lawmakers pass Common Agricultural Policy deal — but green critics sound alarm | DW | 23.11.2021

 Since 2005, CAP has already paid out subsidies worth more than €50 billion every year.
 Out of this, 80% goes to 20% of the biggest farms in the EU.

-"As a young and future farmer, I want the people in charge to make policies that help those who most need it, not like the pockets of big industrial farms," Ackerman told DW.
+"As a young and future farmer, I want the people in charge to make policies that help those who most need it, not line the pockets of big industrial farms," Ackerman told DW.

 Prior to the vote, Commissioner Wojciechowski also highlighted that EU member states will have the power to implement CAP based on their national strategies.